sslab-gatech/autofz/README.md

 We provided the following for artifact evaluation:
 - A pre-built docker image which includes all baseline fuzzers and benchmarks used in the paper.
 - A VM that configures all necessary things and can be used to launch the docker containers.
 If you want to use the VM, please jump to [VM setup section](#vm-setup).

+## Hardware dependencies
+During the evaluation, we use a cluster of Ubuntu 20.04 machines equipped with AMD Ryzen 9 3900 (12C/24T), 32 GB RAM, and 512 GB SSD disk space.
+To use the provided docker image or VM image, 30 GB disk space is required.

+## Software dependencies
+To use the docker image, a working Docker/Podman under Linux is required.
+Alternatively, to use the VM image, VirtualBox/VMware is required.

 ## Directory Structure
 - `autofz`: main directory for autofz framework